JakubOciepa/Contador/Docs/DevelopmentFlow.md

 e.g:

     "[Mobile] Prepare custom renderer of the label in the android project."
-    "[MySQL] Add new column to the expense table."
+    "[Web] Add new column to the expense table."

 For commits that are not project specific as scripts to build whole project please skip the project name.